zysimplelife/zysimplelife.github.io/_posts/2016-05-17-volume-plugin-in-boot2docker.markdown

 Here are an examples with I used to find those objects I am interesting in.

-- Find all threadpool in NAMED
+- Find all threadpool with named
 <pre>
 select x , x.threadFactory.threadName from java.util.concurrent.ThreadPoolExecutor x where classof(x.threadFactory).name.contains("Named")
 </pre>

-- Find all failed response in AKKA
+- Find all failed response in NAC
 <pre>
 select x.exception.detailMessage from scala.util.Failure x
 </pre>